 If a worker experiences a malfunction of an SAR, he or she should signal to the buddy that he or she has had a respirator malfunction.
 The buddy shall don an emergency escape respirator and aid the worker in immediately exiting the work area.

-The Program Administrator will maintain an air supply of 4 fully charged replacement cylinders for its SCBAs.
-The air for this system is provided by Penn's supplier, and deliveries of new air are coordinated by the Program Administrator or his designee.
+The Program Administrator, or designee will maintain an air supply of 4 fully charged replacement cylinders for its SCBAs.
+The air for this system is provided by Penn's supplier, and deliveries of new air are coordinated by the Program Administrator or his/her designee.

-Respirators are to be regularly cleaned and disinfected at a suitable location.
+Respirators (except for disposable respirators such as N95s) are to be regularly cleaned and disinfected at a suitable location.

 Respirators issued for the exclusive use of an employee shall be cleaned as often as necessary.